 What is Discrimination in the Workplace?

-According to the U.S. Equal Employment Opportunity Commission (EEOC), discrimination in the context of employment includes:
+According to the U.S. Equal Employment Opportunity Commission (EEOC), types of discrimination in the context of employment include:

-- Retaliation against employees for complaints or whistleblowing
+- Retaliation against employees for internal complaints or whistleblowing;

-- Improper questions about private matters, such as medical information
+- Improper questions about private matters, such as one’s medical information.

-Disparate work environments are a common example of workplace discrimination claims, Lavigne says.
+Lavigne gives disparate work environments as a common example of workplace discrimination claims.
 “If a female employee thinks she’s getting paid less than a male employee with similar qualifications and responsibilities, that may be a disparate work environment claim.”

-Similarly, “if a member of a minority group is getting the worst job assignments or isn’t getting overtime pay, or if there is any treatment that could be perceived as negative relating to the fact that the person is a member of a minority group and isn’t being treated the same as people who aren’t members of that group, it’s a disparate work environment” and a type of discrimination.
+Similarly, he says that “if a member of a minority group is getting the worst job assignments or isn’t getting overtime pay—or if there is any negative treatment relating to the fact that the person is a member of a minority group and isn’t being treated the same as people who aren’t members of that group—it’s a disparate work environment.”

 Federal Laws That Protect Employees from Discrimination

 Several federal laws protect employees from different forms of discrimination: